stuller/ForgeGitHubFlow/README.md

 ```

 ## Workflow 5.
 Making a Pull Request
 So now you've completed your code work and you've made sure you have the latest team changes merged with it, and it's been pushed up to your personal fork (origin).
 The next step is making a pull request so that another team member can review your code and merge it into the team repo.
 To do that, view your personal fork on the GitHub website.
+Above the list of files in the repo, you'll see a Branch dropdown and a New Pull request button.
+Make sure that the Branch dropdown is displaying the name of the branch that you want to do a pull request for, and then click the New pull request button.

+On the Open a pull request page, you will see some dropdowns for team repo and branch, as well as dropdowns for your repo and branch.
+These should be set correctly by default.
+We almost always merge to master on the team repo, unless we are working on a long running change, in which case we might use a different branch.
+The majority of the time you will not need to change these.

+Below that you'll see an area where you can modify the text of the message you used on your commit, and also an area for comments.
+The comments area can be used to provide more info about your commit, or to leave a message for team members who might review and merge your code.
+It's a good idea here to leave a message like "Ready for merge" or "HOLD for code review, do not merge" if you plan on holding a code review meeting before the code should be merged.

+Below this area, you can also see diffs of your code changes.
+It's a good idea to review these before making the pull request.

+Once you've finished writing your message, go ahead and click the Create pull request button.
+Now a pull request has been created, and team members will be notified on Slack through our GitHub integration that your code is ready for them to review and merge.

+## Workflow 5.
+Reviewing and merging a team member's code
+If you're committing code to a team repo, you'll probably also be reviewing and merging pull requests for your team members as well.
+The only rule is that you should never merge your own pull requests!
+To review someone else's code, you can go to the team repo and click on the pull requests tab.
+Select the pull request you want to review from the list.
+You'll be able to see the comments for the pull request and by clicking on the Files changed tab you'll be able to see diffs of the code changes.
+You can add comments at specific lines by clicking the little plus button near the line numbers.
+You should always take a look at the diffs before merging.

+Back on the Conversation tab, there will be an area that will let you know if the pull request can be merged without conflicts.
+If you think the code changes are good ones, and there are no merge conflicts, you can click the green button to merge the pull request.
+In the rare occasion that this space indicates that there will be merge conflicts, you should not merge.
+Let the submitter know that there are conflicts.
+Usually this is because someone forgot to fetch and rebase.
+They will be responsible for fixing their code to make sure there are no conflicts, and then they will resubmit their pull request.